eesuhn/kairo-core/README.md

     --learning-rate 1e-4 \
 ```

-- or you can simply opt out all the configs and run with `--mode new`
+- or you can simply opt out all the configs and run with `--mode new` only

 - include `--use-wandb` to log the training to [Weights & Biases](https://docs.wandb.ai/), make sure to login with `uv run wandb login` first